locuslab/chatllm-vscode/README.md

 ### Dynamic file inclusion in prompts

 To include the contents of a file in your prompt, put the text `{{%% include <filename> }}` into one of your prompts.
+Note that the filenames need to be specified relative to the ***currently open VSCode workspace folder***, not relative to the specific location of the notebook.
 I have found that this this is particularly useful in the (common) setting where I'm using ChatLLM to develop a code base, but I'm copying portion of the response into my code base, making changes, and maintaining things literal copies of the ChatLLM output.

 ## Technology